Connnor-Lukas/qubic/README.md

 ### Build & Run
 The project is runnable through your ide (intellij and vscode assuming java extensions are installed).
 It is also runnable through a system install of maven using this below, and a universal jar file can be compiled too.

-- Run using Maven:
+Run using Maven:

-* `mvn exec:java -Dexec.mainClass="dev.ccsio.qubic.Main" -X`
+`mvn exec:java -Dexec.mainClass="dev.ccsio.qubic.Main" -X`

-- Build using Maven:
+Build using Maven:

-* 'mvn clean package'
+`mvn clean package`

 ### Things to Note
 If encountering issues with Replays and Winning, especially on Windows, please ensure that folder Qubic under